 In Need of Energy Advisors throughout Canada

-An NRGwise home energy assessment, or energy audit, can help you understand how your home uses energy now – and identify retrofits to help improve energy efficiency.
+A home energy assessment, or energy audit by an independent energy advisor can help you understand how your home uses energy today – and identify retrofits to help improve energy efficiency.

-During the evaluation, you and your energy advisor can discuss any plans and priorities you may have relating to energy efficiency upgrades to your home.
+During the evaluation, you and your independent registered energy advisor can discuss any plans and priorities you may have relating to energy efficiency upgrades to your home.

 - Airtightness, using a blower door test;